learn-co-curriculum/dsc-probability-mass-function/README.md

 $$\large E((X-\mu)^2) = \sigma^2 = \sum_i p(x_i)(x_i-\mu)^2$$

 In other words, the variance is the sum of the probabilities of each $x_i$ times the squared difference between that $x_i$ and the expected value.
-Similar to the mean above, this is just a minor reordering of the variance formulas you have seen previously.
+Similar to the mean above, this is just a minor reordering of the variance formulas.

 (Also, recall that standard deviation $\sigma$ is the square root of the variance $\sigma^2$.)